 The Office of Audit (OA) conducts audits of HUD operations as well as its program partners that carry out hundreds of HUD programs and activities.
-OA consists of 4 headquarters divisions, 8 regional offices, and 25 field offices.
+OA consists of 9 divisions, 2 at its headquarters in Washington, DC, and 7 locations across the United States.
 HUD officials, policymakers, and other stakeholders use OA’s insights to help ensure that HUD and its partners succeed in carrying out the Department’s mission.

 Audits provide HUD recommendations on which departmental officials can take action to improve internal operations, programs, and program activities.
 OA recommendations also impact proposed legislation and regulations and prevent fraud, waste, and abuse in HUD operations and programs.